c/o Charlton Police Dept.

 Dog / Kennel Licenses

 Dog licenses and Kennel Licenses must be obtained annually at the Town Clerks Office or by mail using the Dog License Mail In Form or Kennel License Application.
+Kennel License Applicants Note: Charlton Animal Control has the right to inspect any kennel at any time per MGL Chapter 140 Section 137C.
 The dog license period is January 1 to December 31.
 The owner or keeper of a dog six (6) months old or over is required to obtain a dog license from the Town Clerk and the license must be attached to a collar or harness of said dog per MGL, Ch.
 140, § 137.

 When applying for a dog license the applicant must show proof, by a licensed veterinarian's certificate, that the dog has been vaccinated against rabies, as required by Massachusetts General Laws, Chapter 140, Sections 137 and 145B.

-The Charlton Animal Control Bylaws (as amended at May 20, 2013 Annual Town Meeting) may also be viewed in the Town Clerk's Office.
+The Charlton Animal Control Bylaws may also be viewed in the Town Clerk's Office.
 Please be advised that Charlton has a 24 hour leash law.